umrover/workflow-intros/README.md

 ## Merge Your Changes
 If you closed the tab and need to get back to it, you should be able to again go to the 'pull requests' tab for the repo and find yours among the list.

 Once a PR has been approved by all reviewers, press the green button that says 'Merge pull request.'

-This will bring up a set of boxes that you can edit.
-TODO: figure out exactly what message formatting we want here.
+Fill in any boxes with reasonable information, and finalize the merge!